carolahp/pharo/README.md

 # Hybrid Debugger

-The Hybrid Debugger is for debugging duri semantic errors in your language definition.
+The Hybrid Debugger is for debugging semantic errors in your language definition.

 First we need Spec2:
 ```Smalltalk